butla/PyDAS/README.md

 **Under heavy development**

 ## TODO (necessary):
-1. Special handling of hdfs URIs
+1. Special handling of hdfs URIs?
+It doesn't seem like it will work in original DAS.
-1. Validate REDIS connection before starting workers.
 1. Split native and non-native requirements.

 ## TODO (optional):